aslakhellesoy/cucumber-tcl-wire/README.md

 [![Build Status](https://travis-ci.org/d-led/cucumber-tcl-wire.svg?branch=master)](https://travis-ci.org/d-led/cucumber-tcl-wire)

-Issue in the official repo: [#36](https://github.com/cucumber/cucumber-ruby-tcl/issues/36)

-The motivation behind the use-case is that in case an embedded (as in, in a larger app) Tcl interpreter is used, it might not be viable to link it to Ruby.
-Starting the wire server might also be a non-standard task, in case the interpreter is not exposed to the command line.
+In case an embedded (as in, in a larger app) Tcl interpreter is used, it might not be viable to link it to Ruby.
+Starting the wire server might also be a non-standard task if the interpreter is not exposed to the command line.
+Thus, the added flexibility using Cucumber over the wire.

-Here, the standard tcl interpreter `tclsh` is used by default.
+In this repository, the standard tcl interpreter `tclsh` is used by default, but the framework can be use by other interpreters just as well.

 ## Running the self-test ##